 Transparency and Liquidity: A Controlled Experiment on Corporate Bonds

-This paper reports the results of a unique experiment designed to assess the impact of last-sale trade reporting on the liquidity of BBB corporate bonds.
-We find that increased transparency has either a neutral or positive effect on market liquidity depending on trade size.
-Measures of trading activity such as daily trading volume and number of transactions per day suggest that increased transparency does not lead to greater trading interest.
-Except for very large trades, spreads on bonds whose prices become more transparent decline relative to bonds that experience no transparency change.
-However, we find no effects of transparency for very infrequently traded bonds.
-The observed decrease in transactions costs is consistent with investors' ability to negotiate better terms of trade with dealers once the investors have access to broader bond pricing data.
+This article reports the results of an experiment designed to assess the impact of last-sale trade reporting on the liquidity of BBB corporate bonds.
+Overall, adding transparency has either a neutral or a positive effect on liquidity.
+Increased transparency is not associated with greater trading volume.
+Except for very large trades, spreads on newly transparent bonds decline relative to bonds that experience no transparency change.
+However, we find no effect on spreads for very infrequently traded bonds.
+The observed decrease in transactions costs is consistent with investors' ability to negotiate better terms of trade once they have access to broader bond-pricing data.